 All Student Hourly employees shall be paid on an hourly basis and hours of service shall be tracked accordingly in HRS.
 Any exceptions must be approved by the division Human Resources representative.

-All Student Hourly employees who are working for a time period that is longer than 89 consecutive days must average below 30 hours per week (they can work 40 hours one week and 20 the next as long as the overall average for any rolling 90-day period is not greater than 30 hours per week).
-A Student Hourly employee working for a time period that is under 90 days may work 40 hours per week without any ACA infraction.
+All Student Hourly employees must average below 30 hours per week (they can work 40 hours one week and 20 the next as long as the overall average is not greater than 30 hours per week).
 Overtime hours are counted toward the total hours calculation.
 For ACA purposes, UW System is a single employer.
 Therefore, the restricted hours pertain to any hours worked at all UW–Madison divisions or any other UW System institution statewide.
-If an employee works for 3 different divisions or at another institution, all hours worked/reported must be combined and stay below the 30-hour weekly average.
+If an employee works for multiple divisions or at another institution, all hours worked/reported must be combined and stay below the 30-hour weekly average.

-Student employees paid on a lump sum basis are considered to be non-hourly employees for purposes of the Affordable Care Act (ACA).
-Under the final regulations, employers may use one of three methods to track hours for non-hourly employees: (1) actual hours: (2) days-worked equivalency (each workday of service – 8 hours credited); (3) weeks-worked equivalency (one week of service = 40 hours credited).
-Failure to identify the expected hours worked will result in application of the days-worked equivalency method for the period they are appointed which may result in fines for failure to offer the individual health insurance.
-If services are compensated on a lump sum basis, the hiring unit must document the hours spent working on the assignment or the Student employee will be credited with eight (8) hours of service (for ACA purposes) for each day the lump sum appointment is active in the UW’s HR/payroll HRS system.
-For example, if an individual is hired to shoot a video for a department and is given two months to complete that assignment, the appointment period would be two months (e.g., August 1 through September 30).
-Using a days-worked equivalency method, that student employee would then be credited with 360 hours of service for ACA purposes.
+Student employees paid on a lump sum basis are considered to be non-hourly employees for purposes of the ACA.
+UW System uses one of two methods to track hours for non-hourly employees: (1) actual hours: (2) days-worked equivalency (each workday of service – 8 hours credited).
+Failure to identify the expected hours worked will result in application of the days-worked equivalency method for the period they are paid which may result in fines for failure to offer the individual health insurance.
+If services are compensated on a lump sum basis, the hiring unit must document the hours spent working on the assignment or the Student employee will be credited with eight (8) hours of service (for ACA purposes) for each day the lump sum is paid in the HR/payroll system.

-Divisions must report hours worked by student employees on a lump sum pay basis appointment on a monthly basis using either a timesheet or a method determined by division to track and record hours in HRS.
+Divisions must report hours worked by student employees on a lump sum pay basis appointment using either a timesheet or a method determined by division to track and record hours in HRS.

 Hours credited due to a Federal Work Study program do not count toward the calculation of hours of service earned for purposes of the ACA.